-Robotics in Early Learning – Coding Develops Computational Thinking Skills
+Robotics in Early Childhood Education – Coding Develops Computational Thinking Skills

-In this second blog of the new blog series, we share key reasons why robotics should be incorporated in early learning classrooms.
+In this second blog of the new blog series, we share key reasons why early childhood educators should be incorporating robotics in their classrooms.
 In this blog, we are focusing on Key #2 – Coding Develops Computational Thinking Skills.
 See the other blogs in this series about the importance of robots in early learning with STEAM learning tools!